-What are the current trends in recruitment?
+What are the current trends in recruiting?

 We know the graduate market inside-out.